Updates on COVID-19 from the Women’s

 Please note: The Women’s does not have a testing clinic for COVID-19.
 If you suspect you may have COVID-19, call the dedicated hotline on 1800 675 398 for advice.

-- This will have to be the same person throughout the time of your stay at the Women's.
+Your partner or support person must be the same person throughout the time of your stay at the Women's.
 Please note, we currently have a no visitor policy.

-Neonatal Intensive Care Unit babies can have both parents (or guardians/foster carers) present during their stay with no time limitation.
+Babies in our Neonatal Intensive Care Unit can have both parents (or guardians/foster carers) present during their stay with no time limitation.

-Please note: all partners/support people will be screened at our hospital entrance and will not be admitted if they do not pass the screening requirements.
+Please note: all parents, guardians and foster carers will be screened at our hospital entrance and will not be admitted if they do not pass the screening requirements.